Game Programmer

 Configurable Snap-to-Grid System

 When snap-to-grid is enabled, every slot position is rounded to the nearest grid cell before being applied.
 The grid size is configurable via a live slider (25–200px, snaps to 5px increments).
-A single ApplySnap function handles all the rounding math — clean and reusable across every frame type.
+A single ApplySnap function handles all the rounding math.

 Grid Snap